53

 Psychology

-Psychology has 17 graduates with $23,698 year-one -- among the lowest first-year earnings in this batch -- and $51,101 four-year.
+Psychology has 17 graduates with $23,698 year-one - among the lowest first-year earnings in our dataset - and $51,101 four-year.
 The debt-to-earnings ratio of 1.139 earns an F grade: median debt of $27,000 exceeds year-one earnings by 14%.
 Psychology at Elmira is a high-financial-risk pathway without a graduate degree plan.
 Students who intend to pursue psychology as a pre-clinical or pre-doctoral track should account for additional graduate debt on top of this undergraduate baseline.

 How Graduates Do